CarstenAgerskov/skill-the-cows-lists/README.md

 Mycroft team.
 And the skill will not auto update in case of new features or bugfixes.

-I maintain a numnber of branches, corresponding to the Mycroft version.

-The following commands installs the skill manually, replace branch "origin/18.8.1" below with the branch that best corresponds to the mycroft version you are running.
+The following commands installs the skill manually:
 ```
 cd /opt/mycroft/skills/
 git clone https://github.com/CarstenAgerskov/skill-the-cows-lists.git carstena-the-cows-lists
 cd carstena-the-cows-lists/
-git checkout origin/18.8.1
 ```

 Re-read the "Installation" section of the README.md after checkout, there may be some specifics for the branch you have chosen.

-For branch "origin/18.8.1", do the following:
+To be able to use the skill, some requirements must be installed:
 ```
 cd <your mycroft-core directory>
 # When using bash/zsh use source as shown below, otherwise consult the venv documentation
 source .venv/bin/activate
 cd /opt/mycroft/skills/carstena-the-cows-lists/
 pip install -r requirements.txt
 ```

 ## Configuration